 Domestic tax consolidation is an optional system arranged for a 3-year period, to which company groups may have access.
-To exercise the option, the law provides for the controlling company to participate directly or indirectly in an amount exceeding 50% of the share capital and profits of the subsidiary for the year.
-The system consists of the consolidation of the taxable income, calculated separately by each company, which is totally algebraic, irrespective of the percentages of participation of the different companies.
+To exercise this option, the law provides that the controlling company must participate directly or indirectly in an amount exceeding 50% of the share capital and profits of the subsidiary for the year.
+The system consists of the consolidation of the taxable income, calculated separately by each company, which is algebraic, irrespective of the percentages of participation of the different companies.
 For this purpose, the holding company must:

 Any excess interest payable and non-deductible assimilated costs formed by a subject who takes part in the consolidated balance sheet can be deducted from the group’s overall income if and within the limits in which the other participants submit a declaration of large-scale gross earnings for the same taxation period that is not fully used for deduction.
 These rules can be applied to excesses carried forward, excluding any excess formed prior to entering the national consolidated balance sheet that must be used for the sole purposes of each company elected for this regime.

-The option is exercised by forwarding suitable notification to the Inland Revenue.
+The option is exercised by forwarding suitable notifications to the Inland Revenue.